mindee/devrel/content/writing/markdown.md

 - **Bad**: picture of a monkey
 - **Good**: a monkey eating a banana

-2. For screenshot, focus on what we want to show on the image, not everything, for example: a screenshoot of the signup page where we want the user to see which checkbox to check could be something like “the terms and services checkbox under the password textfield”.
+2. For screenshot, focus on what we want to show on the image, not everything, for example: a screenshoot of the signup page where we want the user to see which checkbox to check could be something like _“the terms and services checkbox under the password textfield”_.
 3. For diagram or anything with data, a quick summary, like a caption, with something that points to a summary of the data: not all details, but enough for someone to understand.

 ### Copyrights